Monique Serbu | October 30, 2016

 If you have Wi-Fi, never leave your network unsecured.
 If your Wi-Fi isn’t protected with a password, you are leaving your network open for anyone to use, which could limit the available bandwidth.
 There are free applications that will scan your Wi-Fi network and display what devices are using your Internet, letting you track down any bandwidth-hogging printers, laptops, or smartphones or devices poaching your network.
 To speeds things up, disconnect devices taking up bandwidth that aren’t in use.

 You don’t have to resign yourself to slow Internet.
 Use this how-to guide to maximize your connection and start getting the most out of your Internet plan.
-And if it turns out you’ve maxed out the bandwidth, you can always upgrade your speed by calling CenturyLink today at 855-640-4510 to find out what speed package is right for you.
+And if it turns out you’ve maxed out the bandwidth, you can always upgrade your speed by calling CenturyLink today at 855-640-4510 to find out what high-speed package or Internet home service bundle is right for you.